OverSurge/PS1-Argonaut-Reverse/Documentation/WAD.md

 Each section starts by a codename, followed by an offset that leads to the next section.

 - All versions of Croc 2 PS1 contain these sections (in order): TPSX, SPSX (Optional), DPSX and 'END ' (with a space).
   (Includes release, demo and demo dummy WADs)
-- Harry Potter 1 & 2 PS1 contain these sections (in order): TPSX, SPSX, UNIF, LPSX, DPSX, PORT and ' END'.
+- Harry Potter 1 & 2 PS1 contain these sections (in order): TPSX, SPSX, UNIF, LPSX, DPSX, PORT and 'END '.

-These codenames are stored backwards : XSPT, XSPS, FINU, XSPL, XSPD, TROP and ' DNE'.
+These codenames are stored backwards, that is XSPT, XSPS, FINU, XSPL, XSPD, TROP and ' DNE'.
-Some sections codenames contain 'PSX' in their name (The PS1's codename).
-In my opinion, these sections were specifically coded in BRender for the PS1 platform.
-Therefore, it could mean that the other sections (or some) are platform-independent.

 ## Demo mode